-The Radiation Oncology Program is built on three main pillars of strength; Radiation Oncology, Medical Physics and Radiation Therapy and offers state of the art radiation based clinical services primarily located in Winnipeg with an additional site in Brandon.
-The program is committed to person-centered care; meeting or exceeding national wait time standards, and the creation of quality improvement initiatives to support a safe environment for all, while continuing to change and develop with the implementation of new technology.
+The Radiation Oncology Program is built on three main pillars of strength; Radiation Oncology, Medical Physics and Radiation Therapy, and offers state-of-the-art radiation-based clinical services primarily located in Winnipeg with an additional site in Brandon.
+The program is committed to person-centred care, meeting or exceeding national wait time standards, and quality improvement initiatives to support a safe environment for all while continuing to change and develop with the implementation of new technology.

-Radiation Oncologists see approximately 3500 consultations per annum from Manitoba and Northwestern Ontario encompassing a population of 1.3 million.
+Radiation Oncologists see approximately 3,500 consultations per annum from Manitoba and Northwestern Ontario, encompassing a population of 1.3 million.
 The program has seven linear accelerators and three CT simulators of which one linear accelerator and one CT simulator are located in Brandon.
-The radiation therapy computer systems have an integrated electronic medical record which allow for the safe and efficient documentation, communication and transfer of patient treatment information across cancer services in Manitoba.
+The radiation therapy computer systems have an integrated electronic medical record, which allows for the safe and efficient documentation, communication and transfer of patient treatment information across cancer services in Manitoba.

-The program offers IMRT, IGRT, VMAT and DIBH treatment techniques along with SBRT in major disease site groups.
-The Winnipeg site also offers high dose-rate brachytherapy for gynae patients, low dose rate brachytherapy for prostate patients and an orthovoltage unit for superficial treatment of skin cancers.
-CancerCare Manitoba also has a partnership with Winnipeg Regional Health Authority and operates a dedicated SBRT Radiosurgery system and a Gamma Knife SRS unit located at the Health Sciences Centre Hospital.
+The program offers IMRT, IGRT, VMAT and DIBH treatment techniques with SBRT in major disease site groups.
+The Winnipeg site also offers brachytherapy for gynae patients and an orthovoltage unit for superficial treatment of skin cancers.
+CancerCare Manitoba also partners with Shared Health Manitoba and operates a dedicated SBRT Radiosurgery system and a Gamma Knife SRS unit at the Health Sciences Centre.

-Presently there are over 150 staff including; 17 radiation oncologists, 13 radiation medical physicists and 70 radiation therapists.
-Program members hold major leadership positions within both Canadian and International organizations, such as the Canadian Partnership Against Cancer (CPAC), CARO, ASTRO and various international platforms.
+There are over 150 staff including 17 radiation oncologists, 13 radiation medical physicists, and 70 radiation therapists.
+Program members hold leadership positions within Canadian and International organizations, such as the Canadian Partnership Against Cancer (CPAC), CARO, ASTRO, and various international platforms.